 Is Nettle Tea a Diuretic?

-First off, let’s explore the meaning of “diuretic”.
-This term refers to promoting the formation of urine (lovely, we know), which thus enables someone to excrete excess water in several ways.
+Another oft-talked about concept in recent years has been the claim that some Teas act as diuretics.
+This term refers to promoting the formation of urine (lovely, we know), which enables someone to excrete excess water in several ways.

 Dr Robert Kachko, President of the American Association of Naturopathic Physicians, says: “Nettle is diuretic, it increases urine output and removal of uric acid.”

-Furthermore, and perhaps most importantly, the lack of ‘real’ Tea leaves means it’s an entirely caffeine-free infusion.
-While some other beverages such as Coffee and Yerba Mate contain caffeine, this particular brew isn’t one of them.
+Furthermore, and perhaps most importantly, the lack of “real” Tea leaves means that the concept of Nettle Tea caffeine is a myth.
+While some other beverages such as Coffee Beans and Yerba Mate contain caffeine, this particular brew isn’t one of them.

 But how does this play out when it comes to Nettle Tea benefits?
 It’s worth recognising the fact that some people, particularly caffeine-sensitive individuals, experience side effects from caffeine such as jitteriness and sleeplessness.

 With Nettle Tea, however, you don’t have to worry.
 As such, this makes it an unmistakably excellent choice of Tea before bed.